20% off your first purchase with code: SHOP24

 First, the kids were always in each others’ faces.
 It was great for group work, but sometimes you need them to work independently.
 Round tables make that hard.
 During tests, it was nearly impossible to keep their eyes on their own papers.

-Second, the talking.... oh, the talking!
+Second, the talking…. oh, the talking!
 If you want a noisy class, get round tables.
-I personally don't do well with a lot of noise (which is why I high-tailed it out of kindergarten as soon as I could).
+I personally don’t do well with a lot of noise.
 So this seating arrangement ended up driving me nuts most of the time.

 Third, because you have kids facing every single direction, it’s hard to limit distractions.
 There is always someone else to make eye contact with, always something interesting to look at, and no matter where you stand, half of your students will be facing a different direction.

-This year I wanted to try something different.
+This year I decided to try something different to stop the issue of messy student desks.
 The answer came to me as I was moving furniture around at the end of the year.
 Why not just use a bunch of long tables?

 So far this is the best arrangement I’ve ever had.
 Everyone is facing front, but they all have a shoulder partner.
 If I want groups, I have the first and third rows turn around to face the rows behind them.